Major in Media Arts and Design

 💾🎨 Creative Computing

 Do you want to expand your creativity to an infinite canvas?
 In this cluster students will explore the expansive possibilities of the “meta-media” of computing, learning to harness its capacity to merge text, images, sound, and interactivity in blended and novel ways.
 The Creative Computing cluster encourages students to redefine the landscape of digital media, challenging conventional norms and crafting innovative forms of creative expression not previously possible with traditional media.
-Key faculty in this cluster include Nick Briz, Diana Franklin, Pedro Lopes, Ken Nakagaki, Jason Salavon, and Jon Satrom
+Key faculty in this cluster include Nick Briz, Diana Franklin, Pedro Lopes, Ken Nakagaki, Jason Salavon, and Jon Satrom.

 🎛️🔊 Digital Sound and Music

 Are you driven to discover new dimensions in sound and music?
 In the Digital Sound and Music cluster, students delve into the world of digital sound production, learning techniques to compose and score for nonlinear media such as video games.
-This cluster goes beyond traditional music-making, inviting students to redefine its boundaries, creating sound installations, algorithmic instruments and other innovative auditory experiences that challenge and expand our understanding of sound.
-Classes in this cluster are often cross-listed with the Music Department which has an Electronic Music Studio that students can take advantage of for their projects.
+This cluster goes beyond traditional music-making, inviting students to redefine its boundaries, creating sound installations, algorithmic instruments. and other innovative auditory experiences that challenge and expand our understanding of sound.
+Courses in this cluster are often cross-listed with the Music Department which has an Electronic Music Studio that students can take advantage of for their projects.
 Key faculty to note include David Bird, Nick Briz, Paula Harper, Jennifer Iverson, and Takashi Shallow.

 ✨🎬 Expanded Cinema

 Are you eager to take moving images beyond the traditional theater screen and narrative forms?
-In this cluster, students push moving images outside their typical frames exploring an assemblage of contexts including mixed reality (VR/AR), transmedia storytelling, video installation and AV performance.
+In this cluster, students push moving images outside their typical frames exploring an assemblage of contexts including mixed reality (VR/AR), transmedia storytelling, video installation, and AV performance.
 This cluster is a creative playground for filmmakers interested in experimental, participatory, hypermedia and other non-linear modes of storytelling that engage audiences in unprecedented ways.
 Key faculty in this area include Marc Downie, Ian Jones, Tom LaMarre, Daniel Morgan, AE Stevenson, and Scott Wolniak.

 🕹️♟️ Games

 Are you passionate about creating worlds, puzzles, and experiences that captivate and engage?
 In the Games cluster, students explore the vast universe of game design and development.
-Beyond video games, the cluster also explores the intricate design of card games, the imaginative realms of role-playing games and the innovative landscapes of alternate reality games.
+Beyond video games, the cluster also explores the intricate design of card games, the imaginative realms of role-playing games, and the innovative landscapes of alternate reality games.
 Here, students learn to craft not just games, but compelling experiences, mastering the art of storytelling, strategy, and design to create interactive adventures that resonate with a diverse set of audiences and themes.
 Key faculty for this cluster include Katherine Buse, Chris Carloy, Patrick Jagoda, Ian Jones, and Ashlyn Sparrow.

 💻⚡️ Media Performance